 The Parliament of Barbados is divided into the House of Assembly and The Senate.

-The former, known as ‘the lower house’ is made up of elected members while the members of the Senate or ‘upper chamber’ are selected.
+The former, known as ‘the lower house,’ comprises elected members while the Senate or ‘upper chamber’ is selected.

 - Prime Minister and Minister of Finance, Economic Affairs, and Investment – Mia Amor Mottley